cs2113-s25/cs2113-s25.github.io/syllabus.md

 D (>= 60.0%)
 F (< 60.0%)

-* You must earn an 80 or higher on the live coding assessment in order to pass this course (otherwise your grade will be an F).
+\* You must earn an 80 or higher on the live coding assessment in order to pass this course (otherwise your grade will be an F).

-Having completed the pre-reqs, you are expected to submit well-written code:
+Having completed the pre-reqs, you are expected to:

 - Write legible, well-documented code.
 - Be able to describe and answer questions about your code when prompted.
 - Commit your changes incrementally to git, whether in the same day/coding session, or across days.
 Your git commit history must show evidence that you worked on your code meaningfully over time (as opposed to just checking in large blocks of code).
 We recommend students commit after they pass a new test case.
+- We reserve the right to request access to the programming assignments for this class on your github repo (via github's collaborator mechanism).
+Failure to comply with such a request will automatically result in a zero on your programming assignment.

 **It is your responsibility to submit your code early and often to the submitserver** and ensure it passes all the test cases there.
 Note that, under load, the submitserver may take longer than a few seconds to return your score if many other students are also using it simultaneously.
 We will not accept any code that has not been submitted to the submitserver before the deadline.
 When using the submitserver, your grade will be the score you see on the submitserver.
 Make sure you leave yourself ample time before assignment submission to get help with any issues that you may run into when submitting your code.

 ### Re-grade requests and grades on the submitserver/Blackboard

 It is your responsibility to make sure that Blackboard reflects your correct scores within two weeks of an assignment due date; we will not adjust scores after this deadline.
 You can calculate your grade in the course at any time by referring to the raw scores on Blackboard, and using the weights above to calculate your grade in the class.
-No assignments will be accepted for re-grade requests after final grades have been recorded on Blackboard. **You have 48 hours to notify the professor of any issues with final grades recorded to Blackboard once they have been posted there**; we will not entertain regrade requests and other related questions after that time.
+No assignments will be accepted for re-grade requests after final course grades have been recorded on Blackboard. **You have 48 hours to notify the professor of any issues with final grades recorded to Blackboard once they have been posted there**; we will not entertain regrade requests and other related questions after that time.

 Regrade requests will only be considered for either 1) a grade being incorrectly recorded on the submitserver/Blackboard or 2) a grading rubric was not followed correctly.
 Please do not request to meet to "discuss" grades before emailing the instructional staff why your situation falls into one of these two situations first.